 Financial liabilities at amortised cost

 Financial liabilities that are not held-for-trading and are not designated as at FVTPL are measured at amortised cost at the end of subsequent accounting periods.
 The carrying amounts of financial liabilities that are subsequently measured at amortised cost are determined based on the effective interest method.
-Interest expense that is not capitalised as part of costs of an asset is included in the 'Finance costs' line item in the Statement of Profit and Loss.
+The EIR amortisation expense that is not capitalised as part of costs of an asset is included in the 'Finance costs' line item in the Statement of Profit and Loss.

 Financial liabilities at fair value through profit or loss (FVTPL)